InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 review process as they give clear directions about how to proceed and the number of newcomers that come to the community.
-All of these are just examples of how to potentially track mentors activity and if such activity is actually helping in the inner source adoption within an organization.
+All of these are just examples of how to potentially track mentors activity and if such activity is actually helping in the InnerSource adoption within an organization.

 This should be compared to previous stages of the software development